The third grade elementary teacher explained to her students why she needs to make accommodations for some students.

 She continues, asking if any of them had scraped a knee.
 A few kids raise their hands.
 She goes through the same routine before giving the students a band-aid.
 "I'm so sorry you scraped your knee, here's a band-aid for your elbow," she tells them.
 The kids are now even more confused.
 She then explains to the students, "Even though I handed the same thing (band-aid), to everyone who was hurt, it wasn't helpful to most of them.
 She then spells it out for them, explaining that "everyone getting the same thing isn't 'fair' but being 'fair' means everyone getting what they need to be successful."

 She said the kids picked up on the simple lesson and are now more empathetic and understanding in the classroom.
 "After this lesson, students are much more understanding when their friends with diabetes need an extra snack, when their friends with autism need noise-canceling headphones.
 When they're friends with someone who has ADHD and needs the fidget-spinner.
 It helps with everything," Aimee explained.
-The video went viral garnering 1.4 million likes and was viewed close to 6 million times.
+The video has garnered over 1.4 million likes and was viewed close to 6 million times.
 Many TikTok users lauded Aimee for her methods, while some called on her to teach the lessons to adults who very much needed them.

 The elementary teacher also posted a follow-up video explaining it was an equity lesson.
-As an elementary teacher who's inclusive and supportive, she needs to make accommodations to certain students depending on what they need and other students could tell her that "it's not fair."
+As an elementary teacher who's inclusive and supportive, she needs to make accommodations for certain students depending on what they need and other students could tell her that "it's not fair."
 In such situations, all Aimee needs to do is say the word "band-aid," and everyone gets it.
 She also explains why a teacher can't use a one-size-fits-all approach to teaching and plays various scenarios that might suit one student but not another.
-In one example, she explains why a fidget-spinner can be very helpful to some students while it can be a distraction to others.
+In one example, she explains why a fidget spinner can be very helpful to some students while it can be a distraction to others.

-While Aimee's lessons are for her third graders, they really should be explaining it to adults and world leaders because the world needs to address the inequity more than ever.
+While Aimee's lessons are for her third graders, they really should be explaining them to adults and world leaders because the world needs to address inequity more than ever.
 The wealth gap in America is a result of the inequitable distribution of wealth and its ever-widening.
 A band-aid might not be enough to address the gaping wound but it's a start.